studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - Each page, post, custom post type, some users if you have pages for authors, etc. that compose your routes, need to be associate to a Component.
 For do that, you need to have a field with each admin element that require a display and you need to map your Component in the ecosystem.
 Pages and posts already have the field to manage the component name.
 If you want this field for another custom post type, you can go to (yourdomain.com/admin/wp-admin/admin.php?page=site-settings) and select your CPT in the `Modules` tab, section `Component`.
 For other requirements, like get the field for users, you need edit where the field can be displayed in the `render.php` file of the Champ Gauche Core Plugin, around line 670.

+- For mapping your component in the ecosystem, just add it in the `componentMap` object from `App.jsx`

 ## How transition page work